Corinne Hermès: Biography

-After her victory, Corinne announced a new album, but only two songs - Vivre à deux and Michaël - were released, and soon after, her producer Haim Saban left for the United States.
-In 1986, she released the single Ma liberté and in 1989, regained success with Dessine-moi, which reached the top 20 in France and peaked at #2 in the Francophone Belgian charts.
+After her victory, Corinne announced a new album, but only two songs – Vivre à deux and Michaël – were released, and soon after, her producer Haim Saban left for the United States.
+In 1986, she released the single Ma liberté and in 1989, regained success with Dessine-moi, which reached the top 20 in France and peaked at No. 2 in the Francophone Belgian charts.
 Subsequently, Corinne received recognition as Best female révélation (newcomer) in the 1990 Victoires de la Musique, musical awards presented by the French Ministry of Culture, a decision that caused controversy given that the song had first been published ten years prior.

 In 1993, she recorded the song L'amour est artiste, composed by François Valéry, for use as the theme tune to the TF1 drama Les Grandes Marées.
 In 2000, she was invited to represent France in the international jury that chose Estonia's entry for the Eurovision Song Contest 2000.
 The following year, she presented the points of the French vote in the Eurovision Song Contest 2001.

 In 2006, she released a new album, Vraie, in partnership with Chérie FM and Fnac.
 From that album, two new singles were released: S'il n'y avait pas les mots and On vit comme on aime, the latter of which with a music video featuring the Corsican-born Belgian comedian François Vincentelli.
 A previously unreleased song, Seule sans toi, was included in the compilation album I love you in Beautiful Paris in 2009, and Corinne released a best-of compilation of her own in 2012.
 Her latest album to date, Intemporelle was released in 2019 and is a selection of 10 covers of famous French and international songs.